wp-plugins/wp-admin-bar-removal/readme.txt

 No need to delete anything from the wp_option when deleted!
 Not need other actions except installing or uninstall it!
 `
-Thanks to olyma, storkontheroof, focus3d
+Thanks to: olyma, storkontheroof, focus3d

 * [My Others WordPress Plugins](http://slangji.wordpress.com/plugins/)
  * [WP Overview (lite)](http://wordpress.org/plugins/wp-overview-lite/)